phpMyDomo/phpMyDomo/doc/INSTALL.md

 	(other directives)
 </Directory>
 ```

-_in Debian, you just have to change "AllowOverride None" to "AllowOverride All" . _
+_in Debian, you just have to change "AllowOverride None" to "AllowOverride All" ._
+`nano /etc/apache2/sites-available/default`

 4) move the content of your phpMyDomo-phpMyDomo-XXXX/www/ directory to the directory where you have configured Apache to serve files from.
 _ie on debian, if you use the default webserver location in /var/www/, do:_